Beuterei/repository-runner/README.md

 -   `repository` - Repository name to look up in repositoriesDirectory.

 -   `tasks` - List of tasks to run on all matches branches.
 See [Task](#Task).

+-   `prepareTasks` - List of tasks to run after all branch tasks.
+Run once after all branches in repository.
+See [Task](#Task).

+-   `cleanupTasks` - List of tasks to run before all branch tasks.
+Run once before all branches in repository.
+See [Task](#Task).

 ### Task